Pathoschild/StardewScripts/README.md

 4. Run the script to fetch & display metadata.

 ### Fetch mods
-`src/fetch mods.linq` downloads every Stardew Valley mod from Nexus Mods, unpacks the downloads, and runs LINQ queries on them.
+`src/fetch mods.linq` downloads every Stardew Valley mod from CurseForge + Nexus Mods, unpacks the downloads, and runs LINQ queries on them.
 Once downloaded, the local cache can be updated incrementally with new/updated mods.

 Usage:
 1. [Install SMAPI](https://smapi.io/).